solarslurpi/OG-GrowBuddy/pages/PAR_Buddy.md

 ![test 1 LED setup](../images/LED_setup_test1.jpeg)

 ## Store Readings.csv on GitHub
 Before taking another round of readings, the `readings.csv` file is copied from the Raspberry Pi into [a directory of readings](https://github.com/solarslurpi/GrowBuddy/tree/main/data).
-The filenamnes are named `white` or `burple` plus `<the date recorded>`.csv.
+The filenamnes are named `white`, `burple` or `burple_red` plus `<the date recorded>`.csv.
 All contents of the `readings.csv` file are deleted.

 For example, `white_02092020.csv` means the readings in this file were taken under the "white" LEDs on February 9th, 2022.
 # Calibration Model